code4fukui/StrictCSV/README.md

 - header line is required
 - allow no records
 - use double quotes to include commas, line breaks and double quotes (double double quote)
-- field that doesn't exist is assumed to be an omitted field that existed before the previous line
+- field that doesn't exist is assumed to be an omitted field that existed before the previous line (not compatible CSV)

 ## ABNF